tuupola/branca-js/README.md

 ## Secret key

 The token is encrypted using a 32 byte secret key.
+As the name implies this key should be kept a secret. **Do not commit it to version control nor make it publicly available**.

 You can pass the secret key either as an instance of `Buffer` or a hex encoded string.

 ```javascript
 const key = crypto.randomBytes(32);